-You may be able to join this study if you are going for tests at either Ninewells Hospital Dundee or the Aberdeen Royal Infirmary in Aberdeen and all of the following apply.
+You may be able to join this study if you are going for tests at either Ninewells Hospital Dundee, the Aberdeen Royal Infirmary in Aberdeen or the Royal Free Hospital London and all of the following apply.

 - Your PSA test result is less than 20ng/ml and your doctor has done a digital rectal examination (inserted a gloved finger into your back passage) and your prostate gland did not feel normal